Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 What then of Muhammad bin Salman’s reform programme of which so much is being said?

-As to that it should be first of all be said clearly that Saudi Vision 2030 is not in any true sense a ‘reform programme’ at all.
+As to that it should be said first of all that Saudi Vision 2030 is not in any true sense a ‘reform programme’ at all.

 Rather it is a vast spending and investment programme intended to provide Saudi Arabia with an industrial base in a heroically short time whilst leaving the position of the Al-Saud at the centre of Saudi society untouched.